After Final Consideration Pilot 2.0 Extension

 Form PTO/SB/434 may be used to request consideration under AFCP 2.0.

-AFCP 2.0 has been extended to run through September 30, 2014; therefore, any request to consider a response after final rejection under AFCP 2.0 must be filed on or before September 30, 2014.
+The AFCP 2.0 extension is scheduled to run through September 30, 2015; therefore, any request to consider a response after final rejection under AFCP 2.0 must be filed on or before September 30, 2015.

 You may email any question regarding AFCP 2.0 to the AFCP 2.0 mailbox.